 - Edward Dewey - Killed by a multitude of attacks by Cerberus dogs and zombies.

 Brad Vickers, while surviving the Mansion Incident, would also die only three months after by the hands of Nemesis -- a Bio-Organic Weapon that was programmed to hunt down the remaining S.T.A.R.S. operatives.
-Brad would eventually reanimate as a zombie as shown in Resident Evil 2.
 Thus after the destruction of Raccoon City, only these few S.T.A.R.S. members remained: